apache/cordova-docs/www/docs/en/12.x-2025.01/reference/cordova-plugin-dialogs/index.md

 - Android
 - Browser
 - iOS
-- Windows

 ### Android Quirks

 - Android supports a maximum of three buttons, and ignores any more than that.

 - Android dialog title cannot exceed 2 lines of content, it will ignore any more than this.

-### Windows Quirks

-- On Windows8/8.1 it is not possible to add more than three buttons to MessageDialog instance.

-- On Windows Phone 8.1 it's not possible to show dialog with more than two buttons.

 ## navigator.notification.prompt